Professor of Music

 Dr. Junda is known for her exemplary work as a choral conductor.
-She conducted the 2002 Organization of American Kodály Educators National Treble Choir and has led numerous festival choruses throughout the Northeast.
-She received four Parents’ Choice Awards, including a coveted 2008 Parents’ Choice Classic Award, for her Singing with Treblemakers recordings, authored the K-6 Vocal Development Sequence in the Silver Burdett Ginn ©2002 Making Music and recorded songs with Treblemakers for the series.
-Dr. Junda was awarded a 2002 Howard Foundation Fellowship in Music Performance from Brown Universityin recognition of her choral artistry.
+She was awarded a 2002 Howard Foundation Fellowship in Music Performance from Brown University, has conducted numerous festival choruses including the 2001 Organization of American Kodály Educators National Treble Choir and presented sessions throughout the country on American folk music, rehearsal techniques, musical literacy and creativity.
+Her Singing with Treblemakersrecordings have earned four Parents’ Choice Awards, including a coveted 2008 Parents’ Choice Classic Award, and are used throughout the country as a model of the artistry of childrens’ singing voices.
+She authored the K-6 Vocal Development Sequence for the Silver Burdett Ginn ©2002 Making Music and recorded numerous songs for the series as conductor of Treblemakers.
 From 2004-2011, Dr. Junda was founding artistic director of The Main Street Singers, a community children’s choir in New Britain, Connecticut that performed at civic events and conferences throughout the state.